-In April 2019, the FASB issued ASU 2019-04 Codification Improvements to Topic 326 Financial Instruments-Credit Losses, Topic 815 Derivatives and Hedging and Topic 825 Financial Instruments.
-The amendments in this Update clarify, correct and improve various aspects of the guidance in the following Updates related to financial instruments:

-ASU 2016-01 Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Liabilities, ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments and ASU 2017-12 Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
+In April 2019, the FASB issued ASU 2019-04 Codification Improvements to Topic 326 Financial Instruments-Credit Losses, Topic 815 Derivatives and Hedging, and Topic 825 Financial Instruments.
+The amendments in this Update clarify, correct, and improve various aspects of the guidance in the following Updates related to financial instruments: ASU 2016-01 Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Liabilities, ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, and ASU 2017-12 Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
 The items addressed generally are not expected to have a significant effect on current accounting practice or to create a significant administrative cost for most entities.
 For entities that have not yet adopted the amendments in ASU 2016-13, the effective dates and transition requirements for the amendments related to this Update are the same as the effective dates and transition requirements in ASU 2016-13.
 The transition adjustment includes adjustments made as a result of an entity developing or amending its accounting policy upon adoption of the amendments in this Update for determining when accrued interest receivables are deemed uncollectible and written off.
 For entities that have adopted the amendments in ASU 2017-12 as of the issuance date of this Update, the effective date is as of the beginning of the first annual period beginning after the issuance date of this Update.
 For those entities, early adoption is permitted, including adoption on any date on or after the issuance of this Update.
-The amendments in this Update related to ASU 2016-01 are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+The amendments in this Update related to ASU 2016-01 were effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted in any interim period following the issuance of this Update as long as the entity has adopted all of the amendments in ASU 2016-01.
 The amendments in this Update should be applied on a modified-retrospective transition basis by means of a cumulative-effect adjustment to the opening retained earnings balance in the statement of financial position as of the date an entity adopted all of the amendments in ASU 2016-01.
-Adoption of the guidance related to ASU 2016-01 and ASU 2017-12 is not expected to have an impact on the statements of financial condition or results of operations.
-Evaluation of any possible effects the ASU 2016-13 guidance may have on the statements of financial condition and results of operations is in progress.
+Adoption of the guidance related to ASU 2016-01 and ASU 2017-12 did not have a material impact on the statements of financial condition or results of operations.
+Any possible effects the Credit Losses guidance may have on the statements of financial condition and results of operations will be evaluated along with implementation of ASU 2016-13.

 In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internaluse software (and hosting arrangements that include an internal use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in this Update.
-The guidance is effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-Early adoption is permitted, including adoption in any interim period, for all entities.
-The amendments should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-The guidance will be adopted on a prospective basis in 2020 and is not expected to have a material impact on the statements of financial condition or results of operations.
+The guidance was effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
+The guidance was adopted on a prospective basis in 2020 and did not have a material impact on the statements of financial condition or results of operations.